Azure/ResourceModules/docs/wiki/Getting started - Setup environment.md

 ### Pipeline secrets

-To use the environment's pipelines you need the following secrets set up:
+To use the environment's pipelines you should use the information you gathered during the [Azure setup](#1-configure-your-azure-environment) to set the following repository secrets set up:

 | Secret Name | Example | Description |
 | - | - | - |